skwak/far_mar_finder/README.md

 - `self.all` - returns all rows of the CSV file as objects
 - `self.find(id)` - returns the row where the ID field matches the argument
-- `self.find_by_x(match)` - where X is an attribute, returns a single instance whose X attribute case-insensitive attribute matches the match parameter.
-For instance, Vendor.find_by_name("windler inc") could find a Vendor with the name attribute "windler inc" or "Windler Inc".
-- `self.find_all_by_x(match)` - works just like `find_by_x` but returns a collection containing all possible matches.
-For example `Market.find_by_state("WA")` could return all of the Market object with `"WA"` in their state field.

 **Additional Market Methods**